Recent Student Award Winners

 Juan Luis Tienda Memorial Scholarship

-Presented to students from Spanish-speaking backgrounds who have demonstrated a commitment to working for the advancement of Spanish-speaking people in the United States.
+Presented to students with financial need who have an affinity for the socioeconomic, political, and economic advancement of the Latino community.
+Special consideration is given to applicants who express an interest in working with the legal problems of the Latino community.
 The fund for this award was established in memory of Juan Luis Tienda, who died following his second year in law school.

 -